Blog

 Which is better for beginners, Claude Code or Codex?

 Neither, if the goal is to ship a working app without reading code.
 Both tools assume a developer is reviewing the output.
-If you have never written code, use an AI-native builder that handles model routing, backend, and deployment for you, then move to Claude Code or Codex once you need to customize.
+If you have never written code, use an AI-native app builder that handles model routing, backend, and deployment for you, then move to Claude Code or Codex once you need to customize.

 Does Claude Code work offline?